World Tennis: Junior circuit

-Starting in 1977, the ITF has organized a series of international tennis tournaments for junior players.
+Starting in 1977, World Tennis has organized a series of international tennis tournaments for junior players.
 Tournaments have various grades: Grade A (the highest; junior Grand Slams and some others), Grade 1, Grade 2, Grade 3, Grade 4, and Grade 5 (the lowest).
-Depending on the grade of tournament, players earn points toward the ITF Junior World Rankings.
-In 2004, the ITF introduced combined junior rankings rather than maintaining separate singles and doubles rankings for juniors in an effort to encourage doubles play.
+Depending on the grade of tournament, players earn points toward World Tennis Junior World Rankings.
+In 2004, World Tennis introduced combined junior rankings rather than maintaining separate singles and doubles rankings for juniors in an effort to encourage doubles play.
 As of 2015, the junior circuit includes 400 tournaments in 121 countries, open to players who are between their 13th and 19th birthdays.

-In order to help high-ranking junior girls transition from the junior circuit to the professional circuit, the ITF began the Girls Junior Exempt Project in 1997.
-Under this program, girls ranked in the top 10 at the end of the year are given direct entry into the main draw of three events on the ITF professional circuit the following year.
+In order to help high-ranking junior girls transition from the junior circuit to the professional circuit, World Tennis began the Girls Junior Exempt Project in 1997.
+Under this program, girls ranked in the top 10 at the end of the year are given direct entry into the main draw of three events on the World Tennis professional circuit the following year.
 In 2006, this project was extended for boys under similar rules.

 Seniors circuit

 The ITF World Tennis Masters Tour was renamed in August 2022 (previously ITF Seniors Tour).
-The ITF World Tennis Masters Tour provides a range of team and individual singles, doubles and mixed doubles events for each five-year age increment from 30+ to 90+.
+The World Tennis Masters Tour provides a range of team and individual singles, doubles and mixed doubles events for each five-year age increment from 30+ to 90+.

-The ITF World Tennis Masters Tour Circuit has over 380 tournaments in more than 72 countries.
-There are six (6) tournament grades.
+The World Tennis Masters Tour Circuit has over 380 tournaments in more than 72 countries.
+There are six tournament grades.
 The entry level tournament grade is MT100, followed by MT200, MT400, MT700, MT1000 and World Championships.
 MT700, MT1000 and World Championships are amongst the elite tournaments on the World Tour attracting some of the very best tennis players globally including but not limited to former ATP players.

 Previously, tournaments were classified into various grades, with Grade A being the highest and Grade 5 being the lowest.
 Rankings were maintained in a series of age groups where the starting ages advance five years at a time (e.g. 35 years and older; 40 years and older) up to the 85 years and older group.
 World championships began in 1981.
 In 1993, the world championships were divided into two age ranges, and in 2015 it was further divided into three age ranges.
 As of 2015, the ranges are Young Seniors (35 to 49); Seniors (50 to 64); and Super-Seniors (65 to 85).